Vardasht Rural District

 Vardasht Rural District (دهستان وردشت) is in Vardasht District of Semirom County, Isfahan province, Iran.
 Its capital is the village of Varaq.
 The previous capital of the rural district was the village of Fathabad.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of the Central District) was 9,936 in 2,304 households.
 There were 8,111 inhabitants in 2,172 households at the following census of 2011.
-The 2016 census measured the population of the rural district as 6,142 in 1,819 households, by which time the rural district had been separated from the district in the formation of Vardasht District.
+The 2016 census measured the population of the rural district as 6,142 in 1,819 households, by which time it had been separated from the district in the formation of Vardasht District.
 The most populous of its 62 villages was Fathabad, with 2,023 people.